neznajko/poker/README.md

 ![nasm](./img/mean.png)

 ### Notes
-As you know the result of a poker game might be a tie, that is a split win.
-For some reason decided that in this case will count every player as a winner, and not introducing separate tie counter.
-For example the winning percentages for two players will be over 100% let's say 135% in this case 35% of the games are tie.
+In case of split win the program counts every player as a winner, without introducing a separate tie counter.
+This is probably an issue that has to be resolved in the future, but if we have two players than the number of
+ties can be obtained by substracting the sum of players wins from *100%*.